anant00729/hello-all-text/README.md

 # Foobar

-Foobar is a Python library for dealing with word pluralization. asdasd
+Foobar is a Python library for dealing with word pluralization. asdasdas

 ## Installation